UnWaDo/HPC_bot/README.md

 - db: PostgreSQL is expected
   - name: database name
   - connection: configuration of database connection
+  - db_type: sqlite, mysql or postgresql.
+The default is PostgreSQL, so you should install drivers if you intend to use mysql (see Installation section)
 - clusters: list of clusters, properties of which are given below
   - label: name of cluster.
 Must be consistent with database
   - upload_path: where to store files on a cluster